 User interaction: The user may select an area of the application and a colour by tapping a colour on the colour wheel or they may press the ‘Reset’ button to return the display to the default colour scheme.

-Supporting Research: The option to personalize the interactive display colours was built to ensures users with colour blindness or preferences could still effectively use the system.
+The option to personalize the interactive display colours was built to ensures users with colour blindness or preferences could still effectively use the system.

 Prototype Design Summary